tombetthauser/google-interview/README.md

 ```
-Tricky-Trick: Make sure to keep track of your p's and q's.
+Hint: Make sure to keep track of your p's and q's.
 Recursion.
 And don't forget the elvis operator that isn't actually an elvis operator.
 Spicy!
 ```

 [leetcode](https://leetcode.com/problems/same-tree/) | [youtubes](https://www.youtube.com/watch?v=vRbbcKXCxOw)